-Prospective officers must be officially affiliated and enrolled at Southern Illinois University Carbondale.
+Prospective officers must be officially affiliated with and enrolled at Southern Illinois University Carbondale.
 Students must also be classified as being in "good standing" with the University.
 A student's academic and disciplinary status determines their "standing" with the University.
+According to the RSO Handbook, all officers must maintain a GPA of 2.0 or higher.
 Students on academic and/or disciplinary probation and suspension are ineligible to serve as sport club officers.